Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 One page design, three main sections:
 - home page with a short introduction
 - input of data, adjustements of options
-- calendar as a table, detailed schedule, and Print/Export buttons
+- calendar as a table or detailed schedule (selectable), and Export/Print button

 Fixed navigation bar on top with a logo and links to jump to the main sections.